DariaTolstokoraya/DSA-210-Project/README.md

 During my future steps, I might remove some variables and add new ones that would be relevant for my topic.
 These six variables are related to the topic of “Digital and social contacts within family and workplace and its relation to subjective well-being and social exclusion”, so I would primarily focus on them.

-# Motivation to study this topic
+# Motivation to study this topic & Literature Review
 Motivation to study this topic lies in several dimensions.

 First of all, my personal interest and incentive to explore the country I would like to live in one day.
 The wealth and high standards of living of Switzerland make it a really attractive country to consider moving.

 Second of all, the lack of studies on exploring Switzerland.
-There are a lot of literature on exploring relationships of subjective well-being and social exlusions with amount of social contacts a person has, but there were no detailed analysis of Switzerland situation.
+There are a lot of literature on exploring relationships of subjective well-being and social exlusions with amount of social contacts a person has, but there were no detailed analysis of Switzerland case.

 In the study titled “Technological Affluence and Subjective Well-Being” (Kavetsos, G., & Koutroumpis, P., 2011), a European pooled cross-sectional dataset was used, focusing specifically on internet access and ownership of electronic gadgets in relation to subjective well-being.
 In my research, I aim to go further by examining how online connections between family members and coworkers or bosses relate to an individual's subjective well-being.
 Additionally, the country sample used in this study indicates that there has been no similar analysis conducted for Switzerland.
 It means thet a research gap is detected :)
 The responses were collected from 29 countries, including Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Turkey, and the United Kingdom.
 But not for Switzerland.